 Wärtsilä and classification society RINA have announced a novel propulsion arrangement touting full redundancy, lower capex, reduced operational complexity, and optimised fuel consumption to lower costs and achieve emissions compliance

-In contrast to the conventional approach to ship design which uses 2-stroke engines for propulsion and 4-stroke engines for electric power generation, the Wärtsilä/RINA arrangement requires two 4-stroke dual-fuel (DF) engines, with options for electric power back-up from batteries or a small DF generator when the ship is idle.
+The Wärtsilä/RINA arrangement uses two, four-stroke dual-fuel engines, with options for electric power back-up from batteries or a small dual fuel generator when the ship is idle.
 The system features Wärtsilä 31DF engines operating with LNG fuel.

 Wärtstilä believes the design can help reduce up to 50% from the Energy Efficiency Design Index (EEDI) reference level value, and assist in immediate compliance with IMO’s 2030 targets.

 At current shipping speeds, the system performance of the new arrangement provides at least the same, or better efficiency than an equivalent 2-stroke design.
 At slower speeds, it has the potential to reduce fuel consumption and emissions levels even further.